HackUnit/Data_Analysis_Final_Project_G1/README.md

 Using Multivariate Linear Regression and Random Forest Classifiers to analyze relationships in GDP factors

-## Descrptions of Machine Learning Model Methodology
+## Descriptions of Machine Learning Model Methodology

 ### Description of preliminary data Preprocessing: